XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

 xero_tenant_id = 'YOUR_XERO_TENANT_ID' # String | Xero identifier for Tenant
 opts = {
-  if_modified_since: 2020-02-06T12:17:43.202-08:00, # Time | Only records created or modified since this timestamp will be returned
+  if_modified_since: DateTime.parse('2020-02-06T12:17:43.202-08:00'), # DateTime | Only records created or modified since this timestamp will be returned

   where: ContactStatus==&quot;ACTIVE&quot;, # String | Filter by an any element

   order: Name ASC, # String | Order by an any element

-  ids: &quot;00000000-0000-0000-0000-000000000000&quot;, # Array<String> | Filter by a comma separated list of ContactIDs.
+  ids: &quot;00000000-0000-0000-0000-000000000000&quot;, # Array&lt;String&gt; | Filter by a comma separated list of ContactIDs.
 Allows you to retrieve a specific set of contacts in a single call.

   page: 1, # Integer | e.g. page=1 - Up to 100 contacts will be returned in a single API call.